seananderson/phd/discussion.md

 How can we move ecological portfolios beyond an academic exercise to using their principles in applied management?
 The application of portfolio concepts to ecological systems is still a young discipline and there exist many important future questions to address.
-I outline three of these questions below.
+I outline three groups of these questions below.

 First, how can the portfolio effect and portfolio optimization inform management and conservation and in what other contexts can it be applied?
 For